By Seth Daniel

-His wife works at the Schrafft’s Center down the road in Charlestown for a small company that specializes in researching new HIV drugs.
+Julia, now his wife, works at the Schrafft’s Center down the road in Charlestown for a small company that specializes in researching new HIV drugs.

 When they’re not working, Williams said they are enjoying what Everett has to offer, which includes the newfound access to the Malden River and the Mystic River.
 In fact, one of the key selling points was the idea that they could load up their inflatable kayaks and walk down to the Malden River, and one day find a boat launch for easy access.